dear-sunshine/dear-sunshine.github.io/index.md

 Examples of the these capabilities will be provided elsewhere. -->

+## Description

+Dear Sunshine is a platform where users can write and send uplifting letters to people who need encouragement.
+The app allows users to connect through anonymous, positive messages.
+Additionally, users can unlock and send virtual stickers to further brighten someone’s day, creating a supportive, friendly environment.

+## Mockup Pages

+Home Page: The main page displays featured letters and a call-to-action for users to “Write a Letter” or “Read a Letter.”
+The page encourages engagement with inspiring quotes or uplifting messages.

+User Profile: Users can create anonymous profiles with minimal personalization options (like a username and avatar colors).
+This page displays the user’s sent letters, received responses, and earned stickers.

+Message Board: Displays a collection of anonymous letters that users can filter by mood or theme, such as “Encouragement” or “Positive Thoughts.”
+Users can respond to letters or “Send Sunshine” as a virtual cheer.

+Inbox: An organized page for users to view incoming responses to their letters, sort through replies, and archive conversations.

+Sticker Book: A collection of virtual stickers users can earn by reaching certain goals (e.g., sending five letters) and share with others.

+Mental Help Resources: A page with helpful links and contact information for mental health resources, including helplines and local organizations.

 ## Installation

 First, [install PostgreSQL](https://www.postgresql.org/download/).
 Then create a database for your application.